 Organic meat, poultry, eggs, and dairy products come from animals that are given no antibiotics or growth hormones.
 Although the inverse influence of implanted hormones in red meat on male fertility is concerned, studies in both Europe and the United States showed unrelated results between male semen quality and implanted hormones in red meat.

 Researches didn’t find significant differences in health-wise, between organic or conventional in both contaminants and nutrition, but both results are in favor of organic, as organic food sources for animals have a higher level of the key nutrients such as Omega-3s, B vitamins, and fewer contaminations.

 Eating organic animal source food is optional, but it will certainly bring some benefits on better nutrition and slower accumulation of pesticides.
 At least, it’s not going to do any harm.
 We still recommend consuming organic animal source foods when it is financially possible.

 Fish and shellfish do not have organic labels, but wild-caught are preferred as the antibiotics and other toxic chemicals are used in farmed fish and shellfish.

 Sources of organic foods

 Organic foods can be easily found almost in every grocery store national wide.
 My favorite place to shop for organic foods is Costco warehouses.
 However, the locations of Costco are limited.
-If you have any difficulty in finding the organic foods or just too busy to go shopping, Amazon carries large varieties of dairy products and their fresh program has almost everything you need.
+If you have any difficulty finding organic foods or are just too busy to go shopping, lots of supermarkets are now providing delivery services.